thomasloven/lovelace-state-switch/README.md

 ### mediaquery

-If the `entity` parameter is set to `mediaquery`, the card that is displays will be the first one that matches a [CSS @media rule](https://www.w3schools.com/cssref/css3_pr_mediaquery.asp).
+If the `entity` parameter is set to `mediaquery`, the card that is displayed will be the first one that matches a [CSS @media rule](https://www.w3schools.com/cssref/css3_pr_mediaquery.asp).

 ![Skärminspelning 2019-12-10 kl  21 18 12 mov](https://user-images.githubusercontent.com/1299821/70567314-028c1280-1b96-11ea-87d9-230387c75bc4.gif)